aklump/loft_deploy/README.md

           $ loft_deploy configtest

 ##Message of the Day MOTD

+MOTD will print a reminder each time a Loft Deploy action is executed; use it to keep track of reminders about your project.
+Here's how:

 Create a file in your project, `.loft_deploy/motd`, the contents of which is echoed when you run any loft_deploy command.
 This is a way to store reminders per project.

-##Files:
-* You may use this when you do not have a files directory, just omit any config variables referencing `files`.

 ##Usage:
-* After installed and configured type: `loft_deploy help` for available commands; you may also access the help by simply typing `loft_develop`
+After installed and configured type: `loft_deploy help` for available commands; you may also access the help by simply typing `loft_develop`

 ##Contact
 * **In the Loft Studios**